Any advice for new writers?

 Can you write me a book blurb/proposal?
 Critique/edit my work?

 My apologies but I do not read unsolicited work.
 Thank you for understanding.

 Can you submit my book proposal or put me in touch with your publisher?

-No, I have no influence in Andrews McMeel's publishing decisions.
+I have no influence over Andrews McMeel's publishing decisions.
 Guidelines are set in place to give everyone a fair chance.
 Please seek out a literary agent if you need additional help.

 Who are some of your favorite poets?

-I'm obsessed with poetry and have so many favorites.
-A few of them are Maya Angelou, Saul Williams, Lucille Clifton, Ocean Vuong, Pablo Neruda, Nayyirah Waheed, and Warsan Shire.
+Some of my favorites are Maya Angelou, Saul Williams, Lucille Clifton, Ocean Vuong, Pablo Neruda, Nayyirah Waheed, and Warsan Shire.